 (iv) Derivatives that do not qualify for hedge accounting

 Certain derivative instruments do not qualify for hedge accounting.
-Changes in the fair value of any derivative instrument that does not qualify for hedge accounting are recognised immediately in the consolidated income statement.
+Changes in the fair value of any derivative instrument that does not qualify for hedge accounting are recognised immediately in the Group consolidated statement of income.